eosswedenorg/thalos-docs/docs/configuration.md

 `ship.irreversible_only` (`boolean`)

-If true, the ship node will only send transactions once they are considered irreversible.
+If `true`, the ship node will only send transactions once they are considered irreversible.
-If false the transactions are posted as soon as possible.
+If `false` the transactions are posted as soon as possible.

 `ship.start_block_num` (`integer`)